 1. Hit a hiking trail

 If you need to stretch those legs, Albany boasts some spectacular walks.
-Drop by the visitor centre in York Street, open Tuesday to Saturday, to get some local knowledge, as skill levels required on Albany’s walk trails vary considerably.
+Drop by the visitor centre in York Street, open seven days a week, to get some local knowledge, as skill levels required on Albany’s walk trails vary considerably.

 Located in the Torndirrup National Park, a short drive from town, Bald Head Walk Trail is one of the more challenging treks — bushwalking experience is recommended — but it boasts some truly stunning views of the Southern Ocean and King George Sound.